-If you’ve ever applied for a credit card and got rejected, or looked into student loan refinancing and didn’t get the rate you’d hoped for, your credit score might be the problem.
+If you’ve ever applied for a loan and were rejected or didn’t get the rate you’d hoped for, your credit score might be the problem.
 But there’s good news — you can follow some simple steps to improve your credit score, and then try again.

-Your credit score is a crucial factor in getting the best rates on a mortgage, credit cards, personal loans, and auto loans.
+Your credit score is a crucial factor in getting the best rates on mortgages, personal loans, student loans, student loan refinancing, and credit cards.
 Depending on the loan, improving your credit score can save you thousands of dollars in interest payments.
 And even a small improvement in your credit score can get you a better rate if you’re on the cusp of being classified as a more reliable borrower.

 Let’s take a closer look at what your credit score is, how you can keep track issues that affect it, and what you can do to improve it.

-Whenever you’re ready, you can see whether your efforts have paid off by using Credible to see the actual credit cards you can qualify for, without sharing your personal information with them until you’re ready to proceed with an offer.
-Using Credible to check your rates won’t affect your credit score.
+Whenever you’re ready, you can see whether your efforts have paid off by using Credible to request rates from multiple lenders, without affecting your credit score.